patflanigan/gohashID/README.md

 gohashID is written in Go.
 It takes a hash, calculates the length, and compares the length against the [hashcat example hashes](https://hashcat.net/wiki/doku.php?id=example_hashes)

-*Notes:
-..*Hash is provided in a file to clean up whitespace and prevent interpolation.
+*   Hash is provided in a file to clean up whitespace and prevent interpolation.
-..*Only 1 hash can be provided at a time in a file.
+*   Only 1 hash can be provided at a time in a file.
-..*Remove any usernames, domain information, etc. from the raw hash provided.
+*   Remove any usernames, domain information, etc. from the raw hash provided.
 This tool compares hashes by length so usernames with varying length sizes will not match the examples in hashcatexamples.csv
-..*The next upgrade will address some of these limitations.
+*   The next upgrade will address some of these limitations.

 Usage
 ------------